All eyes are on the 77th Primetime Emmy Awards taking place on Sunday.

 See the full list here.

-The Creative Arts Emmy Awards will take place over two nights.
+The Creative Arts Emmy Awards took place over two nights, on Sept.
+6 and Sept.
+7.

-The awards ceremonies will highlight winners in the behind-the-scenes categories, including casting, costume design, picture editing, production design, sound mixing and more.
+The awards ceremonies highlighted winners in the behind-the-scenes categories, including casting, costume design, picture editing, production design, sound mixing and more.

 According to a press release, "juried category entrants are screened by a panel of professionals in the appropriate peer groups (Animation, Costume Design, Emerging Media Programming, and Motion and Title Design) with the possibility of one, more than one or no entry awarded an Emmy."